kaoh/homebrew-globalplatform/README.md

 docker run -it --name=brew homebrew/brew
 ~~~

+Inside the docker image install pcsc-lite:

+    apt-get install pcscd

+__NOTE:__ It is not possible to link against the version of `pcsc-lite` coming with Homebrew.
+Otherwise the `rpath` or `runpath` when loading the dxynamic libraries will pick the Homebrew version not the version installed in the system.
+The Homebrew version is not a functional version and you will see the error when running gpshell:

+> establish_context failed with error 0x8010001D (Service not available.)

 ### MacOS

 You need a Mac or a VirtualBox with MacOS.
 The VirtualBox must be reached by scp on the host port 2222.
 Open a terminal in the user directory.